wix-incubator/headless-components/docs/api/EVENT_TICKET_DEFINITION_INTERFACE.md

 ### TicketDefinition.Quantity

-Displays a quantity selector for the ticket.
-Only renders for tickets without pricing options and when the sale has started.
+Displays a quantity selector for the ticket definition.
+Only renders when there are no pricing options, the sale has started, and the ticket definition is not sold out.

 **Props**